 Blue Ceiling dance was founded by Lucy Rupert in 2004, as an umbrella for her creative endeavours.
 She began choreographing as a way to explore and expand her potential as a performer and has maintained this drive as the company’s vision and scope has grown.
 Blue Ceiling dance has toured nationally and internationally, imaginatively and collaboratively staging evocative, quicksilver performances.

-A passionate and hyperkinetic performer, Lucy trained at the University of Waterloo, simultaneously gearing for careers in dance and music performance, and earning a Joint Honours BA in Dance and Music, the singular degree of this kind ever awarded.
+A passionate and hyperkinetic performer, Lucy trained at the University of Waterloo, simultaneously gearing for careers in dance and music performance, and earning a Joint Honours BA in Dance and Music, the singular degree of this kind ever awarded by the university.
 In 2003 Lucy obtained a Master of Arts degree in History from the University of Toronto.
-She continues her studies now in philosophy of science through Oxford University.
+She is currently studying philosophy through Oxford University's continuing education program.

-An avid bird watcher, a singer-songwriter, an astrophysics enthusiast, an environmentalist and a bookworm, Lucy lives with her husband and son in a magical neighbourhood full of old trees and coyotes in Tkaronto/Toronto.
+An avid bird watcher, a singer-songwriter, an astrophysics enthusiast, an environmentalist and a bookworm, Lucy lives with her husband and son and two feral cats in a magical neighbourhood full of coyotes and old treesin Tkaronto/Toronto.